Β-Glucuronidase: Sly syndrome

 Deficiencies in β-glucuronidase result in the autosomal recessive inherited metabolic disease known as Sly syndrome or Mucopolysaccharidosis VII.
 A deficiency in this enzyme results in the build-up of non-hydrolyzed mucopolysaccharides in the patient.
 This disease can be extremely debilitating for the patient or can result in hydrops fetalis prior to birth.
-In addition, mental retardation, short stature, coarse facial features, spinal abnormalities, and enlargement of liver and spleen are observed in surviving patients.
+In addition, intellectual disability, short stature, coarse facial features, spinal abnormalities, and enlargement of liver and spleen are observed in surviving patients.
 This disease has been modeled in a strain of mice as well as a family of dogs.
 More recently researchers have discovered a feline family that exhibits deficiencies in β-glucuronidase activity.
 The source of this reduction of activity has been identified as an E351K mutation (Glu351 is mutated to a lysine residue).
 Glu351 is conserved in mammalian species, which suggests an important function for this residue.
 Examination of the human X-ray crystal structure suggests that this residue (Glu352 in the human enzyme), which is buried deep within the TIM barrel domain, may be important for stabilization of the tertiary structure of the enzyme.
 In the crystal structure, it appears that Arg216, a member of the jelly roll domain of the protein, forms a salt bridge with Glu352; therefore, Glu352 is likely involved in stabilizing the interaction between two different three-dimensional domains of the enzyme.